hoast/hoast/README.md

 > Another key advantage is the environment the system has been developed in, Node.js, which utilises JavaScript the language most commonly known by web developers who this project targets with static page generation.

-The order in which Hoast works can be broken down into three main steps.
+The order in which hoast works can be broken down into three main steps.
 1. From the source directory all files are scanned.
 2. Each module manipulates the information presented.
 3. The results are written to the destination directory.